antoniofabbretti01/Pyramidal-neuron-simple-model/README.md

 - Dataframes of the S1 and ST Sobol sensitivity indices for Ih paramaters

 Instead, in the script 'Parameters_optimization_BluePyOpt.ipynb' I integrated BluePyOpt and eFEL to fine-tune the maximum conductances (gNa, gKDR, gM, gKCa, gCa) against experimental I/f curves from a mice pyramidal neuron.
+Data gently given by Roberta Castelli: PhD student from Professor Anna Moroni’s lab at Università degli Studi di Milano.